testfairy/docs/docs/01_Getting_Started/07_Viewing_Videos_and_Data.md

-If you want to find a particular session, or filter sessions according to specific criteria, click on **"Insights"** on the top navbar, next to the app selection menu.
+If you'd like to find a particular session, or filter sessions according to specific criteria, click on **"Insights"** on the top navbar, next to the app selection menu.

   ![ alt insights-btn](../../img/app/insights-btn.png)